ibm-cloud-architecture/refarch-data-ai-analytics/docs/index.md

 1. As you constrain scalability and network connectivity you also constrain data store, data structure and data access.
 1. The value and way of storing and representing data may change with its age.
 Value also comes in the recognition of patterns in the time series.

-### Collect, organize, and analyze data

 Today, our users may have access to terabytes, petabytes, or even exabytes of data.
-But if that data is not collected, organized, managed, controlled, enriched, governed, measured, and analyzed, that data is not just useless—it can become a liability.
+But if that data is not collected, organized, managed, controlled, enriched, governed, measured, and analyzed, that data is not just useless, it can become a liability.

+### Collect – Making Data Simple and Accessible

+The first rung of the AI Ladder is collect and is how an enterprise can formally incorporate data into any analytic process.
+Data can be:

+* Structured, semi-structured, unstructured
+* Proprietary or open source
+* In the cloud or on-premise
+* Any of it or all of it

+### Organize – Trusted, Governed Analytics

+The second rung of the AI Ladder is organize and is how is an enterprise can make data known, discoverable, usable, and reusable.
+The ability to organize is prerequisite to becoming data-centric.
+Additionally, data of inferior quality or data that can be misleading to a machine or end-user can be governed so that any use can adequately controlled.
+Ideally, the outcome of organize is a body of data that is appropriately curated and offers the highest value to an enterprise.
+Organize allows data to be:

+* A discoverable asset
+* Cataloged
+* Profiled, categorized, and classified
+* Secured through policy-based enforcement
+* A source of truth and utility

+### Analyze – Insights On-Demand

+The third rung of the AI Ladder is analyze and is how is an organization approaches becoming a data-driven enterprise.
+Analytics can be human-centered or machine-centered.
+In this regard the initials AI can be interpreted to mean Augmented Intelligence when used in a human-centered context and Artificial Intelligence when used in a machine-centered context.
+Analyze covers a span of techniques and capabilities from basic reporting and business intelligence to deep learning.
+Analyze allows data to be:

+* Determine what has happened
+* Determine what is happening
+* Determine what might happen
+* Compare against expectations
+* Automate and optimize decisions

+### Infuse – Operationalize AI with Trust and Transparency

+The fourth rung of the AI Ladder is infuse and is how is an enterprise can use AI as a real-world capability.
+Operationalizing AI means that models can be adequately managed which means an inadequately performing model can be rapidly identified and replaced with another model or by some other means.
+Transparency infers that advanced analytics and AI are not in the realm of being a dark art and that all outcomes can be explained.
+Trust infers that all forms of fairness transcend the use of a model.
+Infuse allows data to be:

+* Used for automation and optimization
+* Part of a causal loop of action and feedback
+* Exercised in a deployed model
+* Used for developing insights and decision-making
+* Beneficial to the data-driven organization
+* Applied by the data-centric enterprise

+## Towards Data-Centricity

+Drivers for what causes change within a business can be regarded as being stochastic.
+Whether foreseen or randomly determined, each change is likely to require new data – data that an organization has not previously anticipated.
+Increased data volumes, increases in the number of data sources, increases to the rates of data ingestion, and increases in the variety of the types of data are nothing more than de facto a prioris.

+While users are likely to have access to terabytes, petabytes, or even exabytes of data from data streams, IOT-sensors, transactional systems, and so on, if the data is not properly incorporated, managed, controlled, enriched, governed, measured, and deployed then the data may not only become useless, the data may become a liability.

-These activities form the focus of data and analytics platforms, as shown in the three pillars of IBM Analytics offerings:
+The activities to properly handle data and to pursue the AI Ladder, can be shown in the three solution areas of IBM Data and AI offerings:

 * [Hybrid Data Management](https://www.ibm.com/analytics/data-management)
     * Collect all types of data, structured and unstructured